St. Vincent (musician): 2016–2019: Masseduction

 On April 12, 2016, it was announced that Clark would make her film directorial debut helming one of the segments of the women-directed anthology horror film XX.
 In June 2017, St. Vincent released "New York", the lead single from her fifth album.
-The Fear the Future tour was announced in June 2017, with dates in November and December; the tour schedule was subsequently extended with performances through July 2018.
+The Fear the Future Tour was announced in June 2017, with dates between October 2017 and February 2018.
 Masseduction, Clark's fifth studio album, was released in October 2017 through Loma Vista Recordings.
 It was met with "universal acclaim" with an average score of 88 on Metacritic.
 In the US, Masseduction debuted at No. 10 on the Billboard 200, becoming St. Vincent's first album to peak in the top ten of the chart, selling 29,000 units in its first week.

 Clark was Record Store Day's ambassador for 2017, making her its first female ambassador.
-In 2018, St. Vincent performed at Coachella.
+In 2018, the singer embarked on the I Am a Lot Like You!
+Tour, a second tour promoting the album, which took her to perform at Coachella in April.
 One of her performances, "Slow Disco", inspired the release of a new rendition of the track titled "Fast Slow Disco" in June.
 She released MassEducation, an acoustic rendition of her previous album.
 The album was given an 80 on Metacritic and praised by Entertainment Weekly for her versatile lyrics and strong vocals.
 That same year, St. Vincent collaborated with the American rock band Sleater-Kinney to produce their ninth studio album, The Center Won't Hold, which was released the following year.

-In 2019, St. Vincent performed at the 61st Annual Grammy Awards, where she joined Dua Lipa for a medley of her own "Masseduction," the late Aretha Franklin's "Respect," and Lipa's Calvin Harris collaboration "One Kiss."
+In 2019, St. Vincent performed at the 61st Annual Grammy Awards, where she joined Dua Lipa for a medley of her own "Masseduction", the late Aretha Franklin's "Respect", and Lipa's Calvin Harris collaboration "One Kiss".
 The same night, "Masseduction" was awarded the Grammy for Best Rock Song.
 That summer, St. Vincent was credited as a co-writer on "Cruel Summer" with Taylor Swift and Jack Antonoff for Swift's seventh studio album Lover (2019).
 In December, she released Masseduction Rewired, a collection of remixes curated by Russian techno DJ Nina Kraviz.